mmuller88/mmblog/content/newsletter-21/index.md

 Thanks a lot to the author [Jordan Tingling](https://dev.to/jordan_t)

-## 5 VSCode Extension that Make Maintenance Easy🌱
+## 5 VSCode Extension that makes Maintenance Easy:seedling:

 <https://dev.to/alexomeyer/5-vscode-extension-that-make-maintenance-easy-4eb1>